strontic/strontic.github.io/xcyclopedia/library/MsCtfMonitor.dll-CE5CE36D9642277190090768D3D4A87A.md

 ## Possible Misuse

 *The following table contains possible examples of `MsCtfMonitor.dll` being misused.
-While `MsCtfMonitor.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `MsCtfMonitor.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --